-In Mourtogal and Rotiet it is stated that some women do not give their share of the inheritance to the men and keep it, for example if they are in need, or if they are divorced or heads of their household.
-This is the case for some women, for example in Djioli.
-That said, it is not always well accepted by the entourage or the community.
+In Mourtogal and Rotiet, some women retain their share of inheritance, for example if they are in need, if they are divorced, or heads of their household.
+This is also the case for some women in Djioli.
+That said, it is not always well accepted by the community.

-It is understood that traditional attitudes are mixed with deep-rooted gender stereotypes: men in Djioli describe women as, "bad land managers", they do not trust them to preserve the integrity of the land: "women sell the land carelessly".
+Traditional attitudes are mixed with deep-rooted gender stereotypes: men in Djioli describe women as "bad land managers".
+They do not trust them to preserve the integrity of the land, for instance they claim, "women sell the land carelessly".

-However, in the course of the discussion, nuances are gradually introduced: a distinction is made between educated women and others, and men admit that some of their male peers are not good land managers either.
+However, during the discussion, nuances are gradually introduced: a distinction is made between educated women and others, while men admit that some of their male peers are not good land managers either.

 Alioune Aba Sy's conclusion that "women can lead men, and vice versa, it is a question of competence" opens the possibility of a change in gender relations and, consequently, of women's access to land ownership.
-This is evidenced by the fact that several communities, and in particular the men who own the land, have decided to hand over part of it to women's cooperatives.
+This is evidenced by the fact that several communities, and in particular the men who own the land, have decided to provide some to women's cooperatives.

-In most villages, this transfer seems to constitute a willingness to the possibility of collective land ownership by women, with nuances depending on the place.
+In most villages, this transfer seems to constitute a willingness to the possibility of collective land ownership by women, with nuances depending on the location.
 In Mourtogal and Rotiet, men say, "the land allocated as a market garden belongs collectively to the women and men".
 In Djioli, the title to the land concerned remains in the possession of the village chief, but it is considered to be a loan of unlimited duration, which will extend to future generations.

-For some, they are clear that the land will now be passed on to future generations of women - provided that it remains beneficial to everyone, and that social cohesion continues to be such as to allow efficient working of the land.
+For some, they are clear that the land will now be passed on to future generations of women - providing that it remains beneficial to everyone, and that social cohesion continues to allow efficient working of the land.